Private music teacher

 You'll need to maintain your own musical skills and develop yourself professionally as a teacher.
 This includes keeping up your awareness of developments in music education and teaching through personal reading, attending conferences, courses and seminars.

-Training in child protection and safeguarding issues is also provided through the Child Protection in Education (Music) online course developed by the Musicians' Union in partnership with EduCare.
+Training in child protection and safeguarding issues is also provided through the Child Protection in Education (Music) online course developed by the Musicians' Union (MU) in partnership with EduCare.

-Membership of the MU and the ISM is important as it provides access to careers and business advice to help your business grow, as well as specific assistance in the form of lesson planning documentation, obtaining Disclosure and Barring Service (DBS) clearance, National Insurance contributions, legal issues and other teaching-related issues.
+Membership of the MU and the ISM is important as it provides access to careers and business advice to help your business grow, as well as specific assistance in the form of lesson planning documentation, obtaining Disclosure and Barring Service (DBS) clearance, National Insurance contributions, insurance, and legal and other teaching-related issues.

 As a member of the ISM, you can also apply for Registered Private Teacher (RPT) status to show potential pupils and parents that you've been reference checked and criminal record checked by the ISM, and that you have signed up to their Safeguarding & Child Protection Policy, Code of Practice and procedures.
 For information on how to apply, see ISM RPT status.